BEFT: Bias-Efficient Fine-Tuning of Language Models in Low-Data Regimes: Abstract

 \section{Abstract}

-Fine-tuning all-bias-terms stands out among various \gls{PEFT} techniques, owing to its out-of-the-box usability and competitive performance, especially in low-data regimes.
-Bias-only fine-tuning has the potential for unprecedented parameter efficiency.
-However, the link between fine-tuning different bias terms (i.e., bias terms in the query, key, or value projections) and downstream performance remains unclear.
-The existing approaches, e.g., based on the magnitude of bias change or empirical Fisher information, provide limited guidance for selecting the particular bias term for effective fine-tuning.
-In this paper, we propose an approach for selecting the bias term to be fine-tuned, forming the foundation of our \gls{BEFT}.
-We extensively evaluate our bias-efficient approach against other bias-selection approaches, across a wide range of \glspl{LLM} spanning encoder-only and decoder-only architectures from 110M to 6.7B parameters.
-Our results demonstrate the effectiveness and superiority of our bias-efficient approach on diverse downstream tasks, including classification, multiple-choice, and generation tasks.
+Fine-tuning the bias terms of \glspl{LLM} has the potential to achieve unprecedented parameter efficiency while maintaining competitive performance, particularly in low-data regimes.
+However, the link between fine-tuning different bias terms (i.e., $\boldeq{b}_q$, $\boldeq{b}_k$, and $\boldeq{b}_v$ in the query, key, or value projections) and downstream performance remains largely unclear to date.
+In this paper, we investigate the link between fine-tuning $\boldeq{b}_q$, $\boldeq{b}_k$, and $\boldeq{b}_v$ with the performance of the downstream task.
+Our key finding is that \textit{directly fine-tuning $\boldeq{b}_v$ generally leads to higher downstream performance in low-data regimes, in comparison to $\boldeq{b}_q$ and $\boldeq{b}_k$.} We extensively evaluate this unique property across a wide range of \glspl{LLM} spanning encoder-only and decoder-only architectures up to 6.7B parameters (including bias-free \glspl{LLM}).
+Our results provide strong evidence for the effectiveness of directly fine-tuning $\boldeq{b}_v$ across various downstream tasks.
+The implementation code is available at \url{https://github.com/whubaichuan/BEFT}.

 \glsresetall